x684867/nemesis_server/src/nodejs/doc/api/modules.markdown

       return 2 * PI * r;
     };

-The module `circle.js` has exported the functions `area()` and `circumference()`.
+The package `circle.js` has exported the functions `area()` and `circumference()`.
 To export an object, add to the special `exports` object.

-Note that `exports` is a reference to `module.exports` making it suitable for augmentation only.
-If you are exporting a single item such as a constructor you will want to use `module.exports` directly instead.
+Note that `exports` is a reference to `package.exports` making it suitable for augmentation only.
+If you are exporting a single item such as a constructor you will want to use `package.exports` directly instead.

     function MyConstructor (opts) {
       //...